MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/LocalFunctionality/Netherlands/payment-scenario-3-foreign-payment-lcy-to-fcy-.md

  When the invoice is finished it can be posted.

 ### Example
- When creating a purchase invoice for Hernandez Ortiz we enter *ORTIZ* in the ***Buy\-from Vendor No.*** field.
+ When creating a purchase invoice for Hernandez Ortiz we enter *ORTIZ* in the ***Buy-from Vendor No.*** field.
 By default the *Currency Code*, *Transaction Mode* and *Bank Account* fields will be populated with values taken from the Hernandez Ortiz's vendor card.
 Therefore the *Currency Code*, *Transaction Mode* and *Bank Account* fields will be *MXN*, *ABN* and *HOBA* respectively.
 Nevertheless, these values can be changed.

 ## Create Proposal
- Open the Telebank \- Bank Overview window and browse to the bank through which we want to perform our payment.
+ Open the Telebank - Bank Overview window and browse to the bank through which we want to perform our payment.
 Open the Proposal window and generate payment proposals using the Get Proposal Entries batch job.

 ### Example
- Through the Telebank \- Bank Overview window we open the Proposal window for our bank *ABN*.
+ Through the Telebank - Bank Overview window we open the Proposal window for our bank *ABN*.
 Using the batch job one proposal line will be created for the purchase invoice we just created and posted for vendor *ORTIZ*.
 The amount of the payment will be in local currency \(LCY\).

 ## Create Payment History
  From the Proposal window we process our proposal into a payment history.
 The proposal will disappear and can be found in the Payment History Overview window for the same bank.